AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/adobe-commerce-244-update-composer.md

 ## Issue

-When updating to Adobe Commerce 2.4.4 or higher after July 2022, you might get warning from composer about plugins.
+When updating to Adobe Commerce 2.4.4 or higher after July 2022, you might get a warning from composer about plugins.

 <u>Steps to reproduce</u>: